 The student must submit the completed manuscript to the committee by the deadline set by his or her graduate program, or no later than two weeks prior to the scheduled defense (four weeks is highly recommended in the case of the dissertation).
 In addition, the student needs to distribute a copy of the abstract to the faculty of his or her graduate program.
 The abstract may be distributed via email or other electronic means as appropriate.

-Physical presence of the majority of the committee at the defense is mandatory.
+In the absence of such a memo, current Graduate Division procedures must be followed.
+The student, chair, university representative, and a majority of members (as approved on Student Progress Form II) must be physically present at the defense.
 In the event that a committee member is unable to participate physically in the final defense, the alternatives are, in order of preference:

 1. Postpone the defense.

 2. Use video- or teleconferencing — Under special circumstances, a committee member may participate via video- or teleconferencing, if certain conditions are met:

 - Advance written agreement of the student and all committee members has been obtained and submitted to the Office of Graduate Student Services (use Petition for Remote Committee Participation Form);

 - All materials, including any visual aids, have been distributed in advance to the remote member;

 - The remote member participates in the entire and complete course of the meeting;

 - The committee chair has accepted responsibility for the oversight of any logistical arrangements necessary; and